menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Brookfield is worth considering.

-In terms of college education, Brookfield is nearly on par with the US average for all cities of 21.84%: 20.67% of adults 25 and older in Brookfield have a bachelor's degree or advanced degree.
+The education level of Brookfield citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.67% of adults 25 and older in Brookfield have a college degree.

 The per capita income in Brookfield in 2022 was $35,551, which is upper middle income relative to Ohio and the nation.
 This equates to an annual income of $142,204 for a family of four.
 However, Brookfield contains both very wealthy and poor people as well.